-Dream11 Inc. (“Dream11”) takes great care to comply with central and state legislations in India to protect users from any legal risk.
+Dream11 Inc. (“Dream11”) takes great care to comply with central and state legislations in India and USA to protect users from any legal risk.
 All the fantasy sports games for cricket and football as available on our website, including the paid formats of the like (“Dream11 Games”), are carefully designed to comply with applicable statutes and regulations in India.

 Games of Skill

 Games can be broadly classified into the following two categories:

 • Games of chance, where the winner is determined entirely by mere luck, the result is wholly uncertain and doubtful and a human being cannot apply his/her mind to estimate the result or his/her efforts to influence the result.
 Generally, such games are illegal as constituting gambling.

 • Games of skill, where, skill plays the dominant role and the result depends primarily upon the relative knowledge, training, attention, experience, and/or adroitness of the participants.
 Generally, such games are not deemed to constitute ‘gambling’ and do not fall foul of the laws prohibiting gambling.

 For a game to be considered a ‘game of skill’ under Indian law, the element of skill must predominate the element of chance in affecting the results of the game.
 Thus, the extent to which skill is involved in the game is the key factor in the determination of the nature and legality of the game under Indian law.

 Accordingly, games such as Rummy, Chess, Carrom and Wagering on Horse Races have been recognised by the courts in India as games of skill.